ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 <small>(No, I did not measure the scrollbar thickness of those browsers, fyi, these values are random)</small>

 There is no way of counteracting these offsets, due to there being no standards about scrollbars and their width.
 Not even with JavaScript, or at least not reliably.
-This means that in best case: the content does not line up with the rest; or in worst case: overflow issues.
+This means that in best case: the content does not line up with the rest; or in worst case: overflow issues that completely muck up your design.

 So, how do you break out?
 In my opinion, you don't.
 I would put the max-width class only on the blocks that actually need it.